-- ensuring the content of the curriculum includes social and emotional aspects of learning; Through PSHE, RSHE (Relationship, Sex and Health Education) and other curriculum contexts, pupils are encouraged to talk about feelings and deal assertively with pressures, are listened to, and know to whom they can turn to for help and advice; - providing pupils with a range of appropriate adults to approach if they are in difficulties; and ensuring that pupils are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it' - □ supporting the child's development in ways that will foster security, confidence and independence and encourage the development of self-esteem and self-assertiveness while not condoning aggression or bullying; The anti-bullying policy and The Behaviour Policy is located on the school website. - ensuring a comprehensive curriculum response to online safety, enabling children and parents to learn about the risks of modern technologies and social media and to use these responsibly; plus, Relationship, Sex and Health Education (RSHE) requirements as outlined in Government Guidance. - Iiaising and working together with other support services and those agencies involved in safeguarding children; including the impact of domestic abuse.
-Domestic Abuse - Statutory Guidance July 2022 - \\\\\ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including, sexual harassment, peep-on-peer abuse, 'sexting' and the displaying of 'Harmful Sexualised Behaviour'.
+- ensuring the content of the curriculum includes social and emotional aspects of learning; Through PSHE, RSHE (Relationship, Sex and Health Education) and other curriculum contexts, pupils are encouraged to talk about feelings and deal assertively with pressures, are listened to, and know to whom they can turn to for help and advice; the school recognises that a one size fits all approach may not be appropriate for children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed. - providing pupils with a range of appropriate adults to approach if they are in difficulties; and ensuring that pupils are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it' - □ supporting the child's development in ways that will foster security, confidence and independence and encourage the development of self-esteem and self-assertiveness while not condoning aggression or bullying; The Anti-bullying policy and The Behaviour Policy are located on the school website. - ensuring a comprehensive curriculum response to online safety, enabling children and parents to learn about the risks of modern technologies and social media and to use these responsibly; plus, Relationship, Sex and Health Education (RSHE) requirements as outlined in Government Guidance.
+The safe use of technology is a focus in all areas of the curriculum and key ICT safety messages are reinforced as part of assemblies and tutorial / pastoral activities so that pupils learn how to keep themselves safe online and when accessing remote learning.
+The school has ensured appropriate filters and monitoring systems are in place and meet the DfE's filtering and monitoring standards (see the IT policy) and is mindful that this should not lead to unnecessary restrictions on learning. - Iiaising and working together with other support services and those agencies involved in safeguarding children; including the impact of domestic abuse.
+Domestic Abuse - Statutory Guidance July 2022 - ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including, sexual harassment, peer-on-peer abuse, 'sexting' and the displaying of 'Harmful Sexualised Behaviour'.
 (See Centre of Expertise on Child Sexual Abuse)